Professional development for educators

 Student Support Group (SSG)

-The Department of Education and Training has designed guidelines to support students with disabilities and additional learning needs.
+The Victorian Department of Education and Training has developed guidelines to support students with disabilities and additional learning needs.

 The Student Support Group aims to: